 What else?
 I have a day job, to pay the bills.
 I was a student for a little too long, and now I am one again, thinking that I better prepare and get a job that I like, as a plan B, in case plan A fails.

-Plan A is writing.
-I am a novelist.
+I’m also a novelist.
 My first book, Cuadrillas y Contradanzas, a historical drama set during the War of Reform in Mexico, was very good but barely anyone read it.
 Never self-publish.
 The second one, Love, or the Witches of Windward Circle, set in Venice, California, throughout the first half of the 20th century, has had a little more success.
-I was a panelist at the LA Times Festival of Books earlier this year, got a few good reviews, and I’ve been invited to a couple of readings.
+I was a panelist at the LA Times Festival of Books last year, got a few good reviews, and I’ve been invited to a couple of readings.
 Last night I sold two copies.
 I write about truly deplorable people.
-I’m always on the side of the ugly, the dispossessed, and the villains.
+I write from the point of view of the ugly, the dispossessed, and the villains.
 I think that evil people are victims too.
 I have a twisted sense of humor too, and a gift for irony and sarcasm, which one could blame on cowardice and personal failure, but I dare say comes from my adroitness at portraying human behavior.

 I am currently working on my third novel, about a bookkeeper that kills the office intern, working on a fourth, about Little Prince Peter Pagonis and working on my P.h.D in Media Psychology.